0xcert/docs/framework/v2/guides/atomic-approval.md

 ## Prerequisites

-In this guide, we will assume you have gone through the [Value Management](/framework/v2/api/value-management.html) guide and have a `ValueLedger` deployed as well as a deployed `AssetLedger` though the [Asset Management](/framework/v2/api/asset-management.html) guide.
+In this guide, we will assume you have gone through the [Value Management](/framework/v2/api/value-management.html) guide and have a `ValueLedger` deployed as well as a deployed `AssetLedger` through the [Asset Management](/framework/v2/api/asset-management.html) guide.
 You will also need two MetaMask accounts (create them through your MetaMask plug-in) with some ETH available.

 ## Installation